 You also cannot use cash on a London bus – you must have an Oyster card or contactless payment card.

-Oyster Cards are a £5 deposit, that you can get back when you’re done with the card, and you can either load “Pay as you go” money onto them, a “Travelcard” onto them, or a combination of both.
+Oyster Cards are a £5 initial payment and you can either load “Pay as you go” money onto them, a “Travelcard” onto them, or a combination of both.

 “Pay as you go” money is what it seems like it is – you add any amount of money you want, typically at an Oyster Card kiosk in the tube station, and then each time you travel it will deduct the amount you’ve used from the amount left on the card.